Jonas Strömberg

-Jonas "Joey" Strömberg (born 27 August 2001) is an American-Swedish handball player for Lugi HF and the United States national team.
+Jonas "Joey" Strömberg (born 27 August 2001) is an American-Swedish handball player for H43 Lund and the United States national team.

 He represented United States at the 2023 World Men's Handball Championship and the 2025 World Men's Handball Championship.

 Career

 Strömberg lived in Asia as a child and started playing handball at the age of 9 after moving back to Sweden with his American mother and Swedish father.
 His cousin is international handballer Carin Strömberg.